 What is Music PR?

 If you don't have a social media presence, you're already behind.
-Social platforms have become musician's best friends allowing them to bypass traditional media.
+Social platforms have become a musician's best friend allowing them to bypass traditional media.
 There are a lot of new questions that pop-up, however.
 Which ones should you use and how do you develop those into places people regularly check?
 First, you want to find out where your fans get their information from the most.
 If it's Facebook, make a Facebook page.
 If they don't use Instagram, you probably don't need one either.
 Next, you're going to need to determine what type of posts people want to see from you.
 Do they want pictures of you practicing?
 Do they want your random thoughts throughout the day?
 A PR pro can help guide you through this process and drive up your engagement which translates into long-term fans.

 WHAT WE DON'T DO (USUALLY)